itsuko-nagai/NewgenSoftware-Internship/README.md

 ```

 #### Style Auto-Detection
-The CLI automatically attempts to find your stylesheets.
-It looks for `styles/`, `css/`, or `scss/` folders within the target directory or its parent.
-If found, it validates the rules against all `.css` and `.scss` files in those folders.
-If no such folders are found, it scans all styles in the target directory recursively.
+The CLI automatically looks for `styles/`, `css/`, or `scss/` subfolders in the target directory.
+If found, it uses all CSS/SCSS files inside as the central stylesheet.
+If not found, it scans all styles in the target directory recursively.

 ---